Ask 3 Questions

 - Reinstate any private care arrangements.

-- A suitable supply of food and adequate heating in your home.
+- A suitable supply of food, and adequate heating in your home.

-References and sources of further information
+References and further sources of information

 Southmead Hospital preadmission unit 0117 414 0637